This Cucumber Mint Gimlet is our twist on the classic cocktail! Refreshing cucumber and mint add a ton of flavor to this cocktail recipe!

 - 8 sprigs of fresh mint

-- Muddle the mint with the lemon juice and sugar in the bottom of a pitcher with a wooden spoon.
+- Muddle the mint leaves with the lime juice and sugar in the bottom of a cocktail shaker.

 - Add gin and shake well to dissolve the sugar.

 - Fill two low ball glasses with ice.
 Divide the shaker between the two glasses and serve with more fresh mint for garnish.